What is a cytomegalovirus (CMV) test?

 If you have any concerns regarding your results, speak with your doctor or your child's doctor.

-Important information to about CMV testing?
+Important information about CMV Testing?

 CMV tests are included in a TORCH panel, which is a collection of blood tests used to screen infants and pregnant women for the following infections: